Luis Robert Player Props: White Sox vs. Yankees

-On Tuesday, Luis Robert (hitting .200 in his past 10 games) and the Chicago White Sox play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+On Wednesday, Luis Robert (hitting .200 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
 First pitch is at 7:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Tigers.
+He had two hits (going 2-for-4) in his last appearance against the Yankees.

 Luis Robert Game Info & Props vs. the Yankees